dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/knora-iris.md

 ### Ontology Entity IRIs

-Knora ontologies use 'hash namespaces' (see [URI Namespaces](https://www.w3.org/2001/sw/BestPractices/VM/http-examples/2006-01-18/#naming)).
+DSP-API ontologies use 'hash namespaces' (see [URI Namespaces](https://www.w3.org/2001/sw/BestPractices/VM/http-examples/2006-01-18/#naming)).
 This means that the IRI of an ontology entity (a class or property definition) is constructed by adding a hash character (`#`) to the ontology IRI, followed by the name of the entity.
-In Knora, an entity name must be a valid XML [NCName](https://www.w3.org/TR/xml-names/#NT-NCName).
+In DSP-API, an entity name must be a valid XML [NCName](https://www.w3.org/TR/xml-names/#NT-NCName).
 Thus, if there is a class called `ExampleThing` in an ontology whose